North Shore Congregation Israel

-North Shore Congregation Israel is a Reform synagogue located at 1185 Sheridan Road in Glencoe, Illinois.
+North Shore Congregation Israel is a Reform Jewish congregation and synagogue located at 1185 Sheridan Road in Glencoe, on the North Shore of Chicago, in Illinois, in the United States.

+History

-The congregation started in 1920 as the North Shore branch of Sinai Congregation, and is the oldest Reform Synagogue in the Chicago North Shore suburbs.
+The congregation started in 1920 as the North Shore branch of Chicago's Sinai Congregation, and is the oldest Reform synagogue in the Chicago's North Shore suburbs.
 The decision to establish a separate congregation had been a subject of concerned discussion for a number of years, and was perceived as an important step in the evolution of the Jewish presence in the North Shore as a separate community.
 The first full-time rabbi was Harvey Wessel in 1926.